the-universal-papa/the-universal-papa/README.md

-- 👋 Hi, I’m @the-universal-papa
+-hello, I’m @the-universal-papa
-- 👀 I’m interested in reading and writing
+-i’m interested in reading and writing
-- 🌱 I’m currently learning coding
+-i’m currently learning coding
-- 📫 How to reach me: instagram on the.universal.papa, and discord on woahcalmdownjamal#6991
+-you can reach me through: instagram on the.universal.papa, and discord on woahcalmdownjamal#6991 :)

 <!---
 the-universal-papa/the-universal-papa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.